zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 In any case, Joshua is mad about the neighborhood k ids.
 He says, “Those neighborhood kids keep coming around” – that is, th ey keep coming close to his house – “and making all kinds of noise.”
 Joshua the n yells at another one of the neighborhood children.
 He says, “Hey you, shoo!”
 “S hoo” (shoo) is another informal word used to tell someone to go away.
 It’s  sometimes used humorously, as in making a joke, but Joshua isn’t joking here.

 Rosa says, “They’re just trying to get a rise out of you.”
 “To get a rise (rise) out of” someone is to try to make someone react, especi ally react angrily.
-Usually people are doing this to annoy you and to get you t o react in a certain emotional way.
+Usually people are doing this to annoy you and to get you to react in a certain emotional way.
 I suppose it’s a way of controlling you in som e sense.
 Some people like to

 do this on the internet.
 They like to make comments  on Twitter or Facebook to “provoke” (provoke) someone.
 “To provoke” means the  same as “to get a rise out of” someone – to make someone react in anger.